SaeedMalik7/megr2157-portfolio/docs/assignments/A04/index.md

 ### Feature 1
 <img width="764" height="545" alt="image" src="https://github.com/user-attachments/assets/e6624b6d-c045-44c0-9ea1-869907cd2159" />

 For Feature 1, first up is the Free-Body-Diagram with the P included.
 Then it is a summary of all the known and unknown values gathered so far.
+Some of the known values were the force value, the length value, modulus of Elasticity and max deflection.

 <img width="797" height="1054" alt="image" src="https://github.com/user-attachments/assets/0454e6d1-950d-42e5-9406-5b43f59b7e6e" />